Certificate in Computational Physics

 A Certificate in Computational Physics prepares students for careers in research, engineering, and both technical and nontechnical roles.
 Potential paths include research assistant, biomedical engineer, laboratory manager, or positions in publishing and sales that benefit from computational expertise.

-To apply for the Certificate in Computational Physics, simply complete the standard admission process at Fort Hays State University, ensuring that you fulfill the academic prerequisites and submit all required materials.
+To apply for the Certificate in Computational Physics, complete the standard admission process at Fort Hays State University, ensuring that you fulfill the academic prerequisites and submit all required materials.

 Information about the Department of Physics